2009 swine flu pandemic in Costa Rica: First deaths

 The Ministry of Health received confirmation on May 8 from the Centers for Disease Control of seven cases of infection with influenza A/H1N1 virus.
 Health Minister Maria Luisa Avila announced that these were three men, aged 24, 30, and 53, two women, aged 20 and 25; two girls, aged 4 and 11, and a boy, aged 3.
 "They are people who were in Mexico or had contact with travelers to that country", said the Ministry.
 The 53-year-old man became the first fatality in Costa Rica, confirmed on May 9 by the Minister of Health.

-Out of the seven remaining cases confirmed by the U.S. Center for Disease Control, three were children infected by the patient who died, and their condition never was critical.
+Out of the seven remaining cases confirmed by the U.S. Centers for Disease Control, three were children infected by the patient who died, and their condition never was critical.
 Costa Rica became the fourth country in the world, after Mexico, the United States and Canada to confirm fatalities related to the influenza virus A (H1N1).

 The deceased man had other chronic diseases.
 The Minister of Health informed he had diabetes and also had chronic obstructive pulmonary disease (COPD).
 She also informed the man was infected inside Costa Rica because he had not traveled to Mexico and that a total of 51 persons were identified who had contact with the sick man, but only three turned out positive.

 The second fatality was a 35-year-old woman who died on June 23, less than 24 hours after arriving at the emergency room at a local hospital.
 The woman had hypertension and was morbidly obese.
 A third patient died on June 29, a 55-year-old man who presented chronic obstructive pulmonary disease due to smoking.
 A 45-year-old woman was the fourth fatality.
 She died on July 4.

 The fifth death occurred on July 11.
 The patient was a 25-year-old woman pregnant with twins.
 Both five-month-old fetuses died hours before their mother did.
 The sixth fatality occurred on July 13, a 45-year-old man.
 This was the first patient to die who did not have any of the risk factors previously identified in other deceased patients.
 The seventh confirmed fatality was a 24-year-old man, who smoked and was obese.